yaswanthsaivendra/navio/docs/architecture.md

    - Tenant (organization) management.
    - User accounts and auth.
    - Flow + step storage and editing.
+   - Screenshot-based demo playback.
    - Analytics and configuration.

-2. **Browser Extension (Runtime + Recorder)**:
+2. **Browser Extension (Screenshot Recorder)**:
-   - Injects overlays and presenter panel on top of any web app (the customer’s product).
-   - Records flows (steps) with selectors and metadata.
-   - Plays back flows during live demos.
+   - Records user interactions (clicks, scrolls, navigation) on any website.
+   - Captures screenshots at each step of the workflow.
+   - Uploads screenshots and step metadata to the web app.
+   - No overlay injection – purely for screenshot capture.

 Data is stored in a **PostgreSQL database** (Neon/Supabase/Railway), accessed via **Prisma**, with strict multi-tenant boundaries.
+Screenshots are stored in **Object Storage** (R2/Supabase).

 ---